Cynthia Erivo Takes A Stand Against All-White Nominees At The BAFTA Awards

-After the BAFTA Awards snubbed her and other actors of color, Harriet star Cynthia Erivo is speaking out about turning down the show’s request for her to perform.
+After the BAFTA Awards snubbed her and other actors of colour, Harriet star Cynthia Erivo is speaking out about turning down the show’s request for her to perform.

-Erivo, who was nominated in 2019 for the BAFTA Rising Star award but lost to Black Panther’s Letitia Wright, told Extra that she declined the invitation due to the awards not celebrating the contributions of people of color in the acting category.
-Not a single person of color was nominated across all four acting categories this year.
+Erivo, who was nominated in 2019 for the BAFTA Rising Star award but lost to Black Panther’s Letitia Wright, told Extra that she declined the invitation due to the awards not celebrating the contributions of people of colour in the acting category.
+Not a single person of colour was nominated across all four acting categories this year.

 Advertisement